riding a bicycle through fall leaves

 • Request Work-Study instead of a loan

 • Adjusting summer units.
-For more information on the impact on summer aid visit the section Return of Title IV Funds and Refund Policies.
+For more information on the impact to summer financial aid, visit Return of Title IV Funds and Refund Policies.

 Undergraduate Enrollment

-In order to remain eligible to receive your full Cal Grant, Middle Class Scholarship (MCS), and/or Pell Grant award, you must be enrolled in a minimum of 12 units at the census date every quarter.
-The census date occurs typically on the 25th day of instruction.
+To remain eligible to receive your full Cal Grant, Middle Class Scholarship (MCS), and/or Pell Grant, you must be enrolled in a minimum of 12 units at the census date every quarter.
+The census date typically occurs on the 25th day of instruction.
 If you are enrolled in less than 12 units on the census date, your Cal Grant, Middle Class Scholarship (MCS), and/or Pell Grant will be reduced or prorated accordingly after the census date has passed, which may result in a charge on your student account.
 Please refer to the chart below for the prorated percentages based on enrollment.

 Undergraduate enrollment status and disbursement